oberhamsi/ringo-webtutorial/mds/store_schemafulldb.md

 For a more traditional, schemafull store, like MySql, `model.js` would be the place to setup the whole database mapping.
 Typically, you would map every table in your database to a store entity, and the fields of the table would map to properties of the entities.

-To give you a taste: in case your using something like MySQL your model definition will look more like the following:
+To give you a taste: in case your using something like MySQL your model definition would look more like the following:

     // model.js
     // (do not use this for tutorial. this is just an example)